ibm-cloud-docs/vpc/block_storage_vpc_use_volume_win.md

    In Windows Server 2008, choose Start > Administrative Tools > Computer Management > Disk Management.
    {: note}

 1. The Disk Management window shows the attached storage volume as an unknown, offline disk.
-Bring the volume online.
-Right-click the {{site.data.keyword.block_storage_is_short}} volume.
+Bring the volume online by right-clicking the {{site.data.keyword.block_storage_is_short}} volume.
 Choose **Online**.
 1. If the disk is not initialized, you must initialize it before you can use it.
 If the disk is already initialized, skip to the next step.

    If you're mounting a volume that already has data on it, do not reformat the volume as that deletes the existing data.
 For example, if you restored the volume from a snapshot, the volume contains the data from the snapshot.
 Do not initialize the volume or you lose the data that you restored.